 A very big welcome to the Tilney All Saints web site, which we hope you will find useful and informative.
 The site will be regularly updated, and we would love to hear your views, or any suggestions you may have regarding items you would like to see included.

 If you are not yet a member of our school family, but considering seeking a place for your son or daughter at our school, please browse the site to get a taste of life within our school, and do not hesitate to contact us and come and see us in action.
 You will be made more than welcome, and we are confident you and your children will love what you see!

 Tilney All Saints School is a small rural, very friendly school, where everyone is valued and where we all love to live and work.
-We are a Church of England school, within the Diocese of Ely family of schools, with whom we have very close links.
+We currently have 76 children on roll, who are taught in three mixed age classes.
+We are a Church of England school, within the Diocese of Ely family of schools, and are proud to be a member of the Ely Diocese Multi Academy Trust.
+(DEMAT).
 The ethos which underpins our daily school lives is firmly embedded on the Christian values of mutual tolerance, caring, love and support.

 The school became part of the geographical Marshland Cluster in September 2013, and as a result the children benefit from a range of Sporting, Musical.
 Art and Gifted and Talented opportunities that would otherwise be very difficult for a small rural school to facilitate.

 We were delighted, along with our sister school, to become part of the Diocese of Ely Multi Academy trust, on March 1st 2015, and look forward with excitement to the opportunities this will give us to develop a stimulating, exciting and engaging curriculum tailored to the needs of our own children.
 We look forward to working even closer with the Diocese and with the other members of the Academy Trust, and the opportunities this will bring.